 The Beryllium audio logo is a representation of all the key values of the brand, combined with the unique traits of the element itself.

 The audio logo is in the key of “B minor (Bm)” which represents the first and last letter of the word “Beryllium”, as well as the visual logo.
 A clear melody outlines the syllables of “Be-Ry-lli-Um”, with an extra tone to make the call “Go Beryllium”.

 As we knew we had to go bold, a combination of punchy drums and deep bass was used to outline key moments in the audio logo, acting as strong foundations that guide the listener through the auditory journey.
 Elvis, one of the main sound designers, had this to say regarding the overall direction of the sound design;

-“I created a lot of cinematic strings, horns and distorted synths.
-I love having a combination of the electronic soundscape and organic instruments.
-And to really get in depth with all of the details in the sounds.
+“I created a lot of cinematic strings, horns, and distorted synths.
+I love having a combination of electronic soundscapes and organic instruments.
+And to really get in-depth with all of the details in the sounds.
 Flipping it, reversing it, speeding it up, adding subtle layers, panning it, and so on.” – Elvis

 Experimentation and happy accidents are expected and core parts of the design process.
 Allowing the creative energy to flow and going down unexpected paths will more often than not lead to unique results;